knightspore/tasq/README.md

     Create Basic Post Functions
         ☐ Pick Up Task
             Set $post->user to Auth::user()->id,
             Refresh

         ☐ Edit Post
             Set $post->editor to Auth::user()->id,
             Refresh

         ☐ Complete Task
             onClick($post->progress == 'Complete')

         ☐ Add Folder Link to Post
             Set $post->folder to [input]

         ☐ Add live link to Post
              Set $post->live to [input]

         ☐ Archive Post (Set priority to 0)
             Set $post->priority == 0 (Will be hidden from the main view)

-    ☐ Start linking Databases between posts and users

-    ADD NEW KPI TABLE WITH SUM AND USER DEPENDENT VALUES?
+    ☐ ADD NEW KPI TABLE WITH SUM AND USER DEPENDENT VALUES?

         Sum of the total KPI points from posts where the user is Find the user                < that user and the month is